pydanny/pydanny.github.com/posts/2012-09-27-need-more-pycon-submissions.rst

 Submit the talk anyway before the talk and in fields you aren't ready to fill in, simply put '**TBD**'.
 Then over the course of the next few days replace TBD with real material.
 Don't wait too long though to fix those TBDs, no more than a week!

-6. I'm a beginner/nobody in the community, is there any chance my proposal will get accepted.
+6. I'm a beginner/nobody in the community, is there any chance my proposal will get accepted?
 ---------------------------------------------------------------------------------------------

 **Absolutely!**